Genentech/gPKPDviz/README.md

 Packaged in an easy-to-use R-Shiny interface, gPKPDviz is capable of simulating virtual populations and complex dosing and sampling schedules within the app, and when needed, it can also load external datasets to take on whatever complexities for covariate, dosing, and sampling schedules.

+As an open-source platform, we offer a selection of basic model templates including one, two, three compartment popPK model with covariates and the indirect response model, and some publicly available models including popPK models (pertuzumab [Perjeta] and polatuzumab) and PK/PD model (Neutropenia model for Paclitaxel).
+The mrgsolve code that showcases the ODE-based derivation of AUC, Cmax (Tmax), Cmin (Tmin) after each dose, and Time-above-Threshold is also included using the Perjeta popPK model as example.

 ## Getting Started

 The user has the option of using a local or web version of the application.
 If running a large amount of simulations we recommend setting up a local version (shown as below step-by-step) since this will allow for better performance.
 However, if interested in familiriazing yourself with the tool feel free to use the web version without having to install the local version.
 For best performance, we recommend deploying gPKPDviz on a robust shiny server to allocate ample session memory.